PokemonAutomation/pokemonautomation.github.io/docs/Programs/index.md

 ## Pokémon Let's Go Pikachu/Eevee (LGPE)

-Note that this game cannot be played with a Pro Controller.
-Therefore, ESP32 wireless is the only supported controller.
+This game cannot be played with a Pro Controller and instead requires the use of joycons.
+Therefore, ESP32 and Pico W are the only supported setup since they are the only ones that implement the wireless joycons.

 | **Program** | **Feedback** | **Controllers** |
 | --- | --- | --- |